Greenwood District, Tulsa: History

-Roots

-Many African Americans came to Oklahoma during the Native American removal.
-When these tribes came to Oklahoma, Africans held enslaved or living among them as tribal members (notably in the case of the Seminoles) were forced to move with them.
-This proved problematic as rules concerning the freedom of African Americans differed between tribes.
-Others later traveled to Oklahoma for the land rushes in 1889 through 1891 and continued in the years leading to 1907, the year Oklahoma became a state, hoping that a majority-black population could build a firewall against further extension of the system of racial degradation and segregation known as Jim Crow.
+Many African Americans came to northeastern Oklahoma (then Indian Territory) during Native American removal.
+Most were enslaved to members of the Cherokee Nation or Muscogee Nation, while some were adopted citizens of the nations.
+After the American Civil War, Muscogee Freedmen and Cherokee Freedmen were granted citizenship in their respective nations.
+Others later traveled to Oklahoma Territory for the land rushes in 1889 through 1891 and continued in the years leading to 1907, the year Oklahoma became a state, hoping that a majority-black population could build a firewall against further extension of the system of racial degradation and segregation known as Jim Crow.
 Oklahoma represented the hope of change and provided a chance for African Americans to not only leave the lands of slavery but oppose the harsh racism of their previous homes.
-They travelled to Oklahoma by wagons, horses, trains, and even on foot.

 Many of the settlers were relatives of Native Americans who had traveled on foot with the Five Civilized Tribes along the Trail of Tears.
 Others were the descendants of people who had fled to Indian Territory.
 Many Black residents were also from the various Muskogee-speaking peoples, such as Creeks and Seminoles, while some had been adopted by the tribes after the Emancipation Proclamation.

-White residents of Tulsa referred to the area north of the Frisco railroad tracks as "Little Africa."
+White residents of Tulsa referred to the area north of the Frisco railroad tracks as "Little AfricaGreat Park development (formerly Newhall Ranch)".
 The success of Black-owned businesses there led Booker T. Washington to visit in 1905 and encourage residents to continue to build and cooperate among themselves, reinforcing what he called "industrial capacity" and thus securing their ownership and independence.
-Washington highlighted that he had directed the creation of a 4,000 acre totally black-owned district on the edge of Tuskegee, under the supervision of C. W. Greene, to model Washington's vision; it was named Greenwood and formally organized in 1901.
+Washington highlighted that he had directed the creation of a 4,000 acre totally black-owned district on the edge of Tuskegee, under the supervision of Charles W. Green, to model Washington's vision; it was named Greenwood and formally organized in 1901.
 The Tulsa community was formally organized the year after Washington's visit, 1906, with the name Greenwood.
 By 1921, it was home to about 10,000 black residents.